Makeup for Redheads: 8 of the best beauty tips

 Red hair and freckles go hand-in-hand, and one mistake a lot of redheads make is to attempt to cover their freckles with foundation and/or powder, resulting in a very un-natural, caked-in-makeup look.
 Freckles are natural, though, and constantly attempting to fight your natural appearance will only make you even LESS happy with the way you look, so don’t worry about freckles showing through your foundation – they’re supposed to.

 IGNORE ALL THESE TIPS (EXCEPT THE ONE ABOUT SUNSCREEN)

 When you have red hair, you constantly find yourself being given “rules” about what you should and shouldn’t wear.
 Don’t wear pink, always wear coral, blue undertones look best – and so on and so forth.
-Actually, though, makeup for redheads isn’t that complicated – sure, it can be harder to find colours that works with your hair and skin tone, but it’s not impossible, and sometimes it can help to just ignore all of the so-called “rules”, and try some colours you’ve been told to avoid – the great thing about makeup is that it washes right off again if you don’t like it, so don’t be afraid to experiment a little: you might just like it.
+Actually, though, makeup for redheads isn’t that complicated – sure, it can be harder to find colours that works with your hair and skin tone, but it’s not impossible, and sometimes it can help to just ignore all of the so-called “rules”, and try some colours you’ve been told to avoid – the great thing about makeup for ginger hairis that it washes right off again if you don’t like it, so don’t be afraid to experiment a little: you might just like it.

 It’s also worth remembering that all redheads are different, just as all blondes and brunettes are, so there’s really no “one colour suits all” solution.
 I’m constantly hearing people say that “redheads look great in X” or “redheads shouldn’t wear Y”, and I just think, “What, ALL of them?”
 Not all redheads look the same, so what works for one person won’t necessarily work for another: don’t be put off trying something because you’ve been told you “can’t” wear it, and don’t feel you have to wear something else because it supposedly looks good with your colouring – it might not!

-What’s your favourite makeup for redheads?
+What’s your favourite natural red makeup looks?